Emergency Orthodontic Treatment in London

-An emergency orthodontist appointment in London with The Dental Surgery can resolve your orthodontic problems such as broken or lost retainers, broken wires and other issues relating to your teeth straightening treatment whether traditional braces or Invisalign.
+An emergency orthodontist appointment in London with The Dental Surgery can resolve your orthodontic problems such as broken or lost retainers, broken wires and other issues relating to your teeth straightening treatment whether it is with traditional braces or Invisalign.

 When you contact us, we will also offer advice as to whether you really need an emergency appointment and also how to manage pain and apply a short-term fix until any appointment.